LDMX-Software/ldmx-sw/.github/actions/commit-gold/README.md

 In order to [push a commit with a GitHub action](https://github.com/actions/checkout#Push-a-commit-using-the-built-in-token), we need to checkout the entire repo.

+> **Note**: Pushes originating from GitHub actions _do not_ trigger other workflows.
+> This is done to avoid infinite loops of actions triggering each other,
+> which is exactly what would happen to us if it wasn't configured in this way.

 ## In-Workflow Example

 This is meant to be paired with the validate action,